pywbem/pywbem/docs/intro.rst

 Pywbem is a pure Python package that can be installed from PyPi or from its `repository`_ by the usual means for installing Python packages.

-However, some of the Python packages used by pywbem have dependencies on operating-system packages (e.g. M2Crypto, or some packages when developing on pywbem).
-As of pywbem v0.8, its setup script has support for installing prerequisite OS-level packages, and installing (or in some cases, building) Swig, if needed.
-Swig is needed during installation of the M2Crypto package.
+Some of the Python packages used by pywbem have dependencies on operating system packages (e.g. M2Crypto, or some packages when developing on pywbem).
+As of pywbem v0.8, the setup script has support for installing prerequisite operating system packages, and building them if needed (e.g. Swig which is needed during installation of the M2Crypto package).

 OS-level prerequisites are installed by the pywbem setup script using a new setup.py command `install_os`.
 For a number of well-known Linux distributions,